-This post explains how you can import your subscriber data (in csv format) into Websand using the import function.
+This post explains how you can import your audience (or subscriber) data (in csv format) into Websand using the import function.
 To find out how to import your customer transactions please click here

-The subscriber or audience data contains contact or profile information about people.
+The audience data contains contact or profile information about people.
 This is your traditional email list or sign up data, often referred to as subscribers.

 Since Websand provides you with a Marketing CRM, when importing this data (unlike other email marketing platforms) some fixed rules and mandatory fields are applied to ensure data consistency.

-For subscriber data, your csv file needs to have at least these three mandatory fields
+For audience data, your csv file needs to have at least these three mandatory fields

 Email address.
 The email address of the subscriber.
 Any additional imports will update to this record.
 So no duplicates.